crohan009/volog/_posts/2020-06-01-model-based-reinforcement-learning.md

 comments: false
 title: "Model-Based Reinforcement Learning (MBRL)"
 date: 2020-06-05 17:31:00
-tags:
+tags: reinforcement-learning, ML, AI
 ---

-> This post briefly summarizes the niche field of Model Based Reinforcement Learning (MBRL), starting from the basics all the way to the current SOTA algorithms.
+> A summary of the niche field of Model Based Reinforcement Learning (MBRL), starting from the basics all the way to the current SOTA algorithms.

 <!--more-->